 Which is More Profitable?

-From my personal experience, AliExpress dropshipping with Oberlo has been more profitable, The shipping costs are lower allowing you to offer your customers free shipping without eating up much of your profit margins.
-The product prices are lower, which allows you to charge market value to ensure a profit.
+Both dropshipping and print on demand are profitable business models.
+Dropshipping is more profitable in the short term; the shipping costs are lower, allowing you to offer your customers free shipping without eating up much of your profit margins.
+The product prices are lower too, which allows you to charge market value to ensure a profit.
 However, it also helps ease customers into a purchase with a great deal.

 Want to Learn More?